The five-year-old stood on the doorstep of Park House, waiting.

 The Touch That Changed Everything

-At a time when people believed you could catch HIV through casual contact, the Princess of Wales sat on hospital beds, held patients' hands, and looked them in the eyes.
+At a time when people genuinely believed you could contract HIV through casual contact, the Princess of Wales sat on hospital beds, held patients' hands, looked them in the eyes.

 "When she stroked the limbs of someone with leprosy or sat on the bed of a man with HIV/AIDS and held his hand, she transformed public attitudes," Nelson Mandela said.

-This wasn't calculated PR.
-This was pure Type 2 - seeing suffering and physically moving toward it, not away.
-Diana didn't just donate.
+This was not calculated PR.
+This was pure Type 2 instinct: see suffering, move toward it, close the gap.
+Diana didn't mail a check.
 She showed up.
-She made charity personal.
+She made charity physical.

-When Diana finally went public about her struggles in 1992, the number of reported bulimia cases spiked.
-Thousands of people sought treatment because she'd given them permission to not be ashamed.
-That's the Helper's gift - transforming personal pain into collective healing.
+When Diana went public about it in 1992, reported bulimia cases spiked.
+Thousands sought treatment because she had named it without shame.
+That's the Type 2 move — taking personal pain and turning it into permission for someone else.

 "Three of Us in This Marriage"

-Diana's famous line about Camilla Parker Bowles became iconic: "Well, there were three of us in this marriage, so it was a bit crowded."
+Diana's line about Camilla Parker Bowles became the most-quoted sentence she ever delivered: "Well, there were three of us in this marriage, so it was a bit crowded."

 Major Accomplishments